Opinion | Travels with Milley: The general brings his ‘big green map’ to NATO’s flank

 Milley hands out dozens of “commander’s coins” at every stop and presses them into the palms of wide-eyed soldiers.
 He advises them to study the coin’s representation of the U.S. Constitution.
 To an Indian American soldier in Poznan, Poland, and a Panamanian American soldier in Constanta, he repeats the same message: They’re all American citizens, equal under law, and will be judged by “the content of their character.”
 It’s corny, but it’s also moving, every time.

 Nations appear eager for this sort of American leadership, and passionate about the Ukraine fight — from the northernmost tip of NATO to the southern edge.
 Artis Pabriks, the defense minister of Latvia, told us proudly that his country was the first to send Stinger antiaircraft missiles to Ukraine.
 “They are fighting our fight for us,” he said.
-As for the Russians, he predicted, “many of them will end up as sunflowers, I am sorry to say,” meaning that they will die.
+As for the Russians, he predicted, “many of them will end up as sunflowers, I am sorry to say,” meaning they will die.
 “We will make a second Afghanistan for Russia.”

 NATO troops have been fighting together in Afghanistan since 2001, and this shared combat experience resonates.
 In Romania, U.S. Command Sgt.
 Maj.
 Robert Earl Pickett told us how a Romanian rescue team saved his life after a firefight east of Kandahar, Afghanistan, in 2006 that wounded him in the head, chest and knee.

 Milley’s army is preparing for a war he hopes it will never have to fight.
 It’s eerie, traveling this NATO arc, to see U.S. and NATO forces arrayed like a picket line.
-NATO, once a seeming anachronism, is re-energized.
+NATO, once a seeming anachronism, is reenergized.
 Putin is cornered with his reckless adventure in Ukraine.

 As Milley tells the story conveyed by his map, the Russian leader began a war that he will have great difficulty completing — and any attempt to expand it will summon a devastating response.